TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Gov. Deval L. Patrick recently proposed raising the state income tax from 5.25 percent to 6.25 percent as part of his

-proposed $34.8 blIllon budget for fiscal 2014.
-His budget plan also calls for ellmInating 44 tax deductions and credits and
+proposed $34.8 bllllon budget for fiscal 2014.
+His budget plan also calls for eliminating 44 tax deductions and credits and

 lowering the state sales tax from 6.25 percent to 4.5 percent.